On this page

 Are online CNA classes in Greensboro more affordable than campus programs?

-The costs of CNA programs in Greensboro and surrounding areas featuring online classes are the same (and possibly a little higher) than for those exclusively on-campus.
+The costs of CNA programs in Greensboro and surrounding areas that featuring online classes are about the same as those exclusively on-campus.
 However, online students may spend less on their programs after factoring in savings on transportation and related costs, like parking fees, associated with travel to and from campus.

 Can I complete my Greensboro CNA training faster by taking classwork online?

 Probably not.
-CNA programs are relatively similar in terms of classwork and clinicals due primarily to the requirements by the state for program approval and graduate eligibility for the state registry exam.
-As a result, completion times for CNA classes in Greensboro and the surrounding area are generally not affected by online course availability.
+Greensboro CNA programs have relatively similar timelines for completing the necessary classwork and clinicals.
+This is because their curriculums must follow the requirements that exist to achieve state approval, As a result, completion times for CNA classes in Greensboro and the surrounding area are generally not affected by online course availability.

 How to Become a CNA in Greensboro